toriihq/handbook/technology/javascript.md

 Using the latest JavaScript features is encouraged.
 Features such as `async`/`await` simplifies the flow control of our apps so any opportunity to make our codebase simpler is welcomed.

-We aim to support the latest desktop/mobile evergreen browsers: Chrome, Firefox, Edge and Safari.
+We aim to support only the latest desktop/mobile evergreen browsers: Chrome, Firefox, Edge and Safari.

-Marketing site might require support for older browsers (such as IE)